2021 Toyota Sienna Trim Levels with Comparisons & Configurations.

 If you are torn between the 2021 Toyota Sienna trim levels, the following guide can help.
 Here is a breakdown of the significant differences you will find as you move up the trim ladder.

-Compare the 2021 Toyota Sienna LE vs XLE Trim Levels.
+Compare the 2021 Toyota Sienna LE vs XLE Trims.
 What is the difference?

 The new standard powertrain for the entire Sienna lineup is a 2.5L four-cylinder with two electric motors.
 This combination is good for 245-horsepower.
 A continuously variable transmission along with front-wheel drive is standard, although you can also get your Sienna with all-wheel drive at any trim level for an extra $2,000.
 When properly equipped, all models of this minivan can tow up to 3,500 pounds.